CSA-OCP-GER/azure-developer-college/day2/challenges/challenge-2.md

 Follow the wizard:

+- put the Storage Account in a new resource group called *serverless-rg*
 - give your account a global unique name
 - For Location, choose "West Europe"
 - Performance Tier: Standard